samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 ---
 layout: post
-title: "MacBook Pro (Retina) Review"
+title: "Migrating to MacBook&mdash;Review"
-date: 2013-10-16 10:38
+date: 2013-10-18 10:38
 comments: true
 categories:
 - Mac
 - review
 - Apple
-- OS X
+- Migrating from Windows to Mac
 published: true
 ---

+_This [MacBook Pro (Retina) review]() is part 1 of a [series on migrating from Windows to Mac](/blog/series#migrating-from-windows-to-mac)._

 About 6 months ago, I was lucky enough to briefly take over development of an iOS App.
 This meant I needed [a Mac](http://www.apple.com/macbook-pro/).
-I was a die-hard .NET developer, _using Windows almost exclusively for the past 20 years_&mdash;last time I used a Mac was as a 9 year old at school.
+I was a die-hard .NET developer, _using Dell machines with Windows almost exclusively for the past 20 years_&mdash;last time I used a Mac was as a 9 year old at school.
 In short, I had pretty much no idea what to expect.
 And from what I'd heard I wasn't convinced this was a good idea...
-How can a person, a developer, _a Microsoft developer,_ live with a strange keyboard, no right mouse button, and NO DELETE KEY?!
+How can a person, a developer, _a Microsoft developer,_ live with a strange keyboard, an unfamiliar OS, shiny skeuomorphic apps, and, did I mention, a strange keyboard?!

-Well, it wasn't half as bad as I thought...
+It wasn't half as bad as I thought...

 Skip to:
   **[Hardware](#hardware)** ([keyboard](#keyboard), [trackpad](#trackpad), [display](#display), [ports](#ports))